saturn77/monitorX/README.md

 this design the arguments are *not unique* for the "bits" function.
 So this is a fundamental issue with the compiler versus the VHDL specification.

+## Hardware Testbed

+The highly popular DE10-Nano from Terasic was used to test the code.
+The logic portion of the device was used with Nios, and the hard processor side was not used at all.
+The design was synthesized with Quartus 20.1 on Windows 10.